 - Employ a framework that takes care of escaping automatically

-In the first case, you have to escape all untrusted inputs from adding to an LDAP query.
+In the first case, you must escape all untrusted inputs from adding to an LDAP query.
 Then, you have to choose between LDAP Search and LDAP DN (distinguished name) escaping, depending on the particularities of your systems.

 In the second option, you can use a framework like LINQtoAD.
 It creates automatic LDAP encoding for LDAP queries.